Sigma Delta Pi Undergraduate Study Abroad Awards

-4) Five (5) scholarships for study in Alcalá de Henares, Spain at the Instituto Franklin-Universidad de Alcalá de Henares (UAH) in Spain.
-Courtesy of the Instituto Franklin-Universidad de Alcalá de Henares, these awards include free registration, tuition, UAH credits, and access to all university services and Spanish tutorials for four weeks of study in July 2016.
+3) Five (5) scholarships for study in Alcalá de Henares, Spain at the Instituto Franklin-Universidad de Alcalá de Henares (UAH).
+Courtesy of the Instituto Franklin-Universidad de Alcalá de Henares, these awards include free registration, tuition, UAH credits, and access to all university services and Spanish tutorials for four weeks of study in July 2017.
 UAH winners must pay the cost of room (lodging with families is required), meals, medical insurance (optional), airport transportation and cultural activities (required) while in Spain.
-Sigma Delta Pi will provide to the scholarship winners a monetary supplement that may be used toward travel to Spain.
-These scholarships are appropriate for applicants of all levels of Spanish..
-Click here for possible courses.
+Sigma Delta Pi will provide to each of the scholarship winners a stipend of $1500 that may be used toward travel to Spain.
+These scholarships are appropriate for applicants of all levels of Spanish.
+Click here for available courses.

-SIGMA DELTA PI is grateful to the Estudio Internacional Sampere, the Instituto Franklin-Universidad de Alcalá de Henares, Universidad Veritas and Geico for their generosity in providing support for the scholarships and stipends.
+SIGMA DELTA PI is grateful to the Estudio Sampere, the Instituto Franklin-Universidad de Alcalá de Henares, Universidad Veritas and Geico for their generosity in providing support for the scholarships and stipends.
 We also recognize the generous past support of Mr. Javier Espinosa of the Universidad Internacional / The Center for Bilingual Multicultural Studies in Cuernavaca, Mexico and Dr. Diego del Corral of the Academia latinoamericana.

 The T. Earle Hamilton Scholarship